-3 Types of Negotiation Tactics and How to Respond
+3 Types of Negotiation Tactics and How To Respond (With Examples)

 Collaborative tactics are ones that help get to a mutually beneficial outcome and enhance the value of the relationship.
 Manipulative tactics are ones that take advantage of the other party or trick the other side into conceding.
-We're typically more familiar with manipulative tactics because we have all seen them in play at used car lots, with pushy product salesmen or with vacation timeshare pitches.
-There are also some tactics that can be used either collaboratively or manipulatively depending on the context.
+We're typically more familiar with manipulative practices because we've all seen them in play at used car lots with pushy product salesmen, or with vacation timeshare pitches.
+There are also some methods that can be used either collaboratively or manipulatively depending on the context.

 Leveraging collaborative negotiation tactics with your customers will likely result in higher customer loyalty, repeat business, longer terms of engagement, and a high lifetime value.